Maternal Machines: Design Speculations about Fantasies of Care

 • To speculate, design or visualise design opportunities that might lead to diverse forms of wellbeing for relevant stakeholders.

-My research will run for four years and will be hosted at University of the Arts London, Central Saint Martins.
+My research is hosted at University of the Arts London, Central Saint Martins, where I am a design lecturer.

 Steering Commitee: